Refined Convergence and Topology Learning for Decentralized SGD with Heterogeneous Data: Conclusion

 \section{Conclusion}

-This paper addressed two important open problems from the literature on decentralized and federated learning.
-First, thanks to our newly introduced notion of neighborhood heterogeneity, we exhibited the joint effect of the graph topology and the data heterogeneity in the convergence rate of D-SGD.
-Our result shows that, if chosen appropriately, the topology can compensate for the heterogeneity and allow for faster convergence.
-Second, we tackled the problem of learning a good topology in the presence of data heterogeneity.
-To the best of our knowledge, our work is the first to provide a principled and data-dependent approach to learn the topology, with an algorithm that allows to control the trade-off between the communication cost and convergence speed and D-SGD.

-An immediate future work will consist in an extensive empirical study of the topologies learned with our approach.
-From a theoretical point of view, we plan to extend our convergence result to the non-convex setting.
-More generally, thanks to the neighborhood heterogeneity criterion, we believe that our work paves the way to the development of other data-dependent topology learning techniques.
-Indeed, we aim to investigate different statistical models (e.g., different types of heterogeneity beyond label skew) under different knowledge assumptions (e.g., not knowing the proportions).
-We can also envision fully decentralized and privacy-preserving versions of topology learning algorithms.
+This paper addressed two important open problems in decentralized learning.
+First, thanks to our new notion of neighborhood heterogeneity, we characterized the joint effect of the topology and the data heterogeneity in the convergence rate of D-SGD.
+Our results show that, if chosen appropriately, the topology can compensate for the heterogeneity and speed up convergence.
+Second, we tackled the problem of learning a good topology under data heterogeneity.
+To the best of our knowledge, our work is the first to provide a principled and data-dependent approach, with explicit control on the trade-off between the communication costs and the convergence speed of D-SGD.
+We believe that our work paves the way for the design of other data-dependent topology learning techniques.
+One may for instance investigate different types of heterogeneity (beyond label skew), different knowledge assumptions (e.g., not knowing the proportions), and dynamic learning of the topology.
+We can also envision fully decentralized and privacy-preserving versions.